BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 Additionally, two new subsections appeared: ***Background*** and ***Analysis options***.

-The ***Background*** subsection allows the user to select the universe of the analysis and will be described in the [Properly choose your background](#properly-choose-your-background) section of this documentation.
+The ***Background*** subsection allows the user to select the universe of the analysis and will be described in the [Properly choose your background](#How-to-properly-choose-your-background) section of this documentation.
 In our example we keep the default background which corresponds to all genes from the species.

 ![](../img/doc/topAnat/topAnat_backgroundDefault.png)

 The ***Analysis options*** subsection allows the user to limit the analysis to expression data coming from a subset of the datatypes integrated in Bgee.
-In this example we want to use as much data as possible and then do not modify the default behaviour which is to select expression data coming from all available datatypes.
+In this example we want to use as much data as possible and then do not modify the default behavior which is to select expression data coming from all available datatypes.
 To remove one datatype from your TopAnat analysis uncheck the corresponding datatype checkbox.

 ![](../img/doc/topAnat/topAnat_analysisOptions.png)

-Now add your email adress to receive an email once the processing of the analysis is over and enter the title `Pigmentation genes in rabbit` to easily find the analysis when using the ***Recent jobs*** button.
+Now add your email address to receive an email once the processing of the analysis is over and enter the title `Pigmentation genes in rabbit` to easily find the analysis when using the ***Recent jobs*** button.
 This title will also be used to name the email you will receive.

 ![](../img/doc/topAnat/topAnat_emailAndTitleFilled.png)